AkashPegada/ems-backend/ems-backend/README.md

 # Employee Management System – Spring Boot (PostgreSQL)

-`ems-backend` is a RESTful Employee Management System built with Java and Spring Boot.
-It exposes clean CRUD APIs for managing employees (and optionally departments/roles), persists data in PostgreSQL, and follows a layered architecture with DTOs, services, repositories, and centralized exception handling.
+`ems-backend` is a RESTful Employee Management System built using Spring Boot and Java.
+The backend provides clean and efficient CRUD APIs for managing employees, structured using a layered architecture (Controller → Service → Repository).
+PostgreSQL is used as the primary database, with Spring Data JPA handling ORM operations.

 ---

 ## 🚀 Features

 - Create, update, fetch, and delete employees
-- Optional departments/roles mapping (adapt based on your implementation)
-- RESTful JSON APIs following standard HTTP methods
-- DTO-based request/response models to decouple API and entities
+- DTO-based request/response models
-- Layered architecture: Controller → Service → Repository → Database
+- Layered, maintainable architecture
+- Centralized exception handling with human-readable error responses
-- PostgreSQL persistence with Spring Data JPA
+- PostgreSQL persistence using Spring Data JPA
-- Global error handling and consistent error responses
+- Model mapping via custom mapper classes
+- Production-ready structure with modular components

 ---